compbiozurich/UZH-BIO392/course-results/SarahOppolzer/readme.md

 What to hand in so far:
 - Pangenomes - done
 - CVN, progenetix day 3 - done
-- Glioblastoma code - in work
+- Glioblastoma code - done
 - File formats (2 parts) - still to do
 - ClinVar, ClinGen - done